navarrothiago/openair-uml/README.md

-# Software Desin for OpenAirInterface
+# Software Design for OpenAirInterface

-This repository is used to keep sotfware desgin for [openair-cn-cups](https://github.com/OPENAIRINTERFACE/openair-cn-cups).
+This repository is used to keep sotfware design for [openair-spgwu-tiny](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny).

 The project is based on [BOUML tool](https://www.bouml.fr/).